 Beyond landings – how do fisheries contribute to the lives of the poor? – Tim Daw et al.

-Link to pdf About Tim Daw’s presentation on how fisheries contribute to the lives of the poor.
-Key points: The ecological relationship between stock and flow presents challenges and tradeoffs Fisheries provide different benefits for multidimensional wellbeing Income is important and tied with other benefits but not the only value The value of each benefit, […]
+Tim Daw’s presentation on how fisheries contribute to the lives of the poor.
+Key points: The ecological relationship between stock and flow presents challenges and tradeoffs Fisheries provide different benefits for multidimensional wellbeing Income is important and tied with other benefits but not the only value The value of each benefit, who can access it […]

 Coastal ecosystem and poverty alleviation in Cabo Delgado Province of Mozambique – Julio Machele et al.